Tech Portfolio Director Launches AI Consultancy 24 Hours After Bank Layoff

 What happened

 Business Insider reports that Kristina Martinelli, a Technology Portfolio Director at a midsize Midwest bank with 20+ years across software development, M&A integration, and digital transformation across insurance, banking, and defense sectors, was laid off at 55 and started an AI consultancy named coaigence within 24 hours, according to an as-told-to interview published May 10, 2026.
-The article describes Martinelli as a 56-year-old AI consultant and includes a direct quote from her: *"Do I stay in an industry that refuses to value my worth as an older worker with institutional knowledge?"* Business Insider reports that Martinelli built an AI tool described as a "sidekick" that helped her automate work and launch quickly.
+The article describes Martinelli, now 56, and includes a direct quote from her: "Do I stay in an industry that refuses to value my worth as an older worker with institutional knowledge?"
+Business Insider reports that Martinelli built an AI tool she describes as a sidekick that helped her automate work and launch quickly.
+Martinelli later contacted Let's Data Science to clarify that her former role was Technology Portfolio Director, leading technology strategy and execution, rather than customer-facing banking work; this summary reflects that correction (correspondence dated May 19, 2026).

-Industry-pattern observations: Technology executives with deep enterprise experience increasingly assemble lightweight AI assistants, prompt-engineered workflows, and low-code integrations to automate repetitive client tasks when launching consultancies.
-These lightweight systems typically combine off-the-shelf models, curated prompts, and simple retrieval or template logic to deliver immediate productivity gains without heavy engineering investment.
+Business Insider's reporting suggests technology executives with deep enterprise experience increasingly assemble lightweight AI assistants, prompt-engineered workflows, and low-code integrations to automate repetitive client tasks when launching consultancies.
+These lightweight systems typically combine off-the-shelf models, curated prompts, and simple retrieval or template logic to deliver quick productivity gains without heavy engineering investment.

-Industry context: Reporting on senior professionals turning to entrepreneurship after displacement has grown as AI adoption reshapes role definitions.
-For practitioners: the rapid route Martinelli describes — leveraging two decades of technology-leadership experience plus an automated "sidekick" — illustrates a low-friction path to offering billable services without building a full production ML stack.
+The rapid route Martinelli describes, leveraging two decades of technology-leadership experience plus an automated sidekick tool, illustrates a low-friction path to offering billable services without building a full production ML stack.

 What to watch